sammy-kablammy/.config/quick_reference/git_quick_reference.md

 explanations of common git commands because they are named terribly i'm considering restructuring this file to be based on use case instead of command

+# misc tips
+see a more compact git log:
+* git log --oneline
+see more fun stuff
+* git log --all --graph --decorate --oneline

 # git rm
 don't use this command
 it just seems to cause problems.